GmbH formation in Germany – setting up a German limited liability company

 As a founder of a GmbH, you benefit from the limitation of personal liability with your assets.
 You receive a Gesellschaft mit beschränkter Haftung, which is generally liable for its own liabilities with its own assets

 Completely excluding your personal liability means forming your company in a legally secure way.
-To this end, the entire formation process is handled by a specialist lawyer, from advice on formation and the drafting of bespoke articles of association, to entry into the commercial register.
+To this end, the entire formation process is handled by a lawyer, from advice on formation and the drafting of bespoke articles of association, to entry into the commercial register.
 This ensures that legal errors, which could cost you a lot of time and expense later, are avoided.

 Vorbereitung der GmbH Gründung